nvim-treesitter/nvim-treesitter-textobjects/scripts/python_tests/README.md

 pip install -r requirements_dev.txt		# requirements for running tests
 ```

+You can bypass installing and just run `tox` (`pip install tox` still required) if all you want is to run tests.

 ## Using the demo

 To understand the logic of the testing, it is recommended to try the demos in `tools`.